Losliya Mariyanesan

-Losliya Mariyanesan (லாஸ்லியா மரியனேசன்; born 23 March 1996) is a Sri Lankan-Indian actress and television presenter.
+Losliya Mariyanesan (லாஸ்லியா மரியனேசன்; born 23 March 1996) is a Sri Lankan-Indian actress, news reader, television presenter.
 In 2019, she participated in the reality show Bigg Boss 3 and emerged as the 2nd runner-up.

 Biography

 Losliya was born on 23 March 1996 in Kilinochchi, Northern Province of Sri Lanka in a typical orthodox Tamil Christian family.
 Both her parents hailed from the Jaffna District.
 Due to the uncertainties pertaining to the Eelam War, her family relocated to Trincomalee, Eastern Province of Sri Lanka.
 Her parents apparently built a small hut made out of thatching in a small village called Anbuvelippuram in Trincomalee, as their hopes faded due to the budget constraints and other difficulties.
-Her father Mariyanesan in around 2009 decided to pursue greener pastures with the advent of expecting better employment opportunities by travelling to Canada to uplift his family who had been deprived of basic needs due to being poverty stricken and he had stayed in Canada for over 10 years to look after his family and to cope up with the cost of living.
+Her father Mariyanesan in around 2009 decided to pursue greener pastures with the advent of expecting better employment opportunities by travelling to Canada in order to uplift his family who had been deprived of basic needs due to being poverty stricken and he had stayed in Canada for over 10 years in order to look after his family and to cope up with the cost of living.
 Losliya along with her two sisters attended the St. Mary's College, Trincomalee to pursue primary and secondary education amid severe difficulties.
 Losliya was a bright student during her schooling years, as she volunteered and took part in extra-curricular activities, in addition to the academics and she honed her skills and talents by participating in Tamil cultural events, Tamil literary competitions and Tamil debates at school level.

 Her father S. Mariyanesan died in Canada on 15 November 2020 due to cardiac arrest.